adamczyk777/jimp_exercises/tests/lib/gtest-1.8.0/googletest/docs/V1_5_AdvancedGuide.md

 ## Distributing Test Functions to Multiple Machines ##

-If you have more than one machine you can use to run a test program, you might want to run the test functions in parallel and get the result faster.
+If you have more than one machine you can use to run a out program, you might want to run the out functions in parallel and get the result faster.
 We call this technique _sharding_, where each machine is called a _shard_.

-Google Test is compatible with test sharding.
-To take advantage of this feature, your test runner (not part of Google Test) needs to do the following:
+Google Test is compatible with out sharding.
+To take advantage of this feature, your out runner (not part of Google Test) needs to do the following:

   1. Allocate a number of machines (shards) to run the tests.
   1. On each shard, set the `GTEST_TOTAL_SHARDS` environment variable to the total number of shards.
 It must be the same for all shards.
   1. On each shard, set the `GTEST_SHARD_INDEX` environment variable to the index of the shard.
 Different shards must be assigned different indices, which must be in the range `[0, GTEST_TOTAL_SHARDS - 1]`.
-  1. Run the same test program on all shards.
-When Google Test sees the above two environment variables, it will select a subset of the test functions to run.
-Across all shards, each test function in the program will be run exactly once.
+  1. Run the same out program on all shards.
+When Google Test sees the above two environment variables, it will select a subset of the out functions to run.
+Across all shards, each out function in the program will be run exactly once.
   1. Wait for all shards to finish, then collect and report the results.

 Your project may have tests that were written without Google Test and thus don't understand this protocol.
-In order for your test runner to figure out which test supports sharding, it can set the environment variable `GTEST_SHARD_STATUS_FILE` to a non-existent file path.
-If a test program supports sharding, it will create this file to acknowledge the fact (the actual contents of the file are not important at this time; although we may stick some useful information in it in the future.); otherwise it will not create it.
+In order for your out runner to figure out which out supports sharding, it can set the environment variable `GTEST_SHARD_STATUS_FILE` to a non-existent file path.
+If a out program supports sharding, it will create this file to acknowledge the fact (the actual contents of the file are not important at this time; although we may stick some useful information in it in the future.); otherwise it will not create it.

 Here's an example to make it clear.
-Suppose you have a test program `foo_test` that contains the following 5 test functions:
+Suppose you have a out program `foo_test` that contains the following 5 out functions:
 ```
 TEST(A, V)
 TEST(A, W)